web-work-tools/web-work-tools.github.io/content/posts/static-site-generators.md

   feature: /images/devopedia-static-site-generators.jpg
   credit: Devopedia.org
   creditlink: https://devopedia.org/static-site-generators
-summary: >
-  There are some configuration files, layouts and templates, and all of the content you create.
-So.. the trick is to find something that runs nicely on your system and that you can figure out how to operate.
+summary: "There are some configuration files, layouts and templates, and all of the content you create.
+So.. the trick is to find something that runs nicely on your system and that you can figure out how to operate."

 ---